 - The Senate took on board various provisions of the Local FARMS Act, creating an innovative new program called the Local Agriculture Market Program (LAMP), which would connect producers to consumers, expanding access to nutritious food, and offering a much-needed boost to struggling rural economies.

 - By contrast, H.R.
 2, passed by the House in June, failed to take on board the Local FARMS Act, missing an opportunity to create jobs, establish reliable revenue streams for farmers, and increase access to healthy and affordable food, especially for low-income families.

-- As negotiators in the House and Senate meet to hash out their differences in a conference committee, they must prioritize smart local food policies.
+- Negotiators in the House and Senate failed to meet the September 30 deadline.
+But as they continue to meet behind closed doors, they must prioritize smart local food policies.

 - H.R.
 2 cuts nearly $5 billion from working land conservation programs over 10 years and completely eliminates the Conservation Stewardship Program (CSP)—a program so popular with farmers and already so underfunded that in recent years it has had to turn away as many as 75 percent of qualified applicants.

 - CSP takes a comprehensive approach to funding on-farm sustainability, providing participating farmers with ongoing performance-based stewardship payments to support advanced conservation systems.